 Melatonin, produced by the pineal gland during the night, serves as a critical signal for sleep readiness and regulates various biological functions as it aligns with the night-day cycle (4).
 Its production, tightly controlled by the circadian clock, forms a vital link between the external environment's light-dark cycle and the organism's internal biological processes.
 However, the effects of ALAN on melatonin production vary from no effect to suppression and/or phase shifts depending on the light intensity and species (5-8).
 These discrepancies on downstream phenotypes could be related to overlooked biotic contexts, such as age or social structure.

 Despite the established disruptive effects of ALAN on a wide variety of circadian regulation from neuronal activity to behavior (6, 9, 10), much of the existing research has concentrated on isolated animal models or housing conditions have largely been ignored (6, 7, 11).
 Yet social interactions play a pivotal role in shaping circadian regulation and behavioral rhythms, suggesting a complex interplay between social environments and the internal biological clock (12-14).
 In social settings, organisms often synchronize their activities and physiological processes for various benefits, including enhanced reproductive success and survival (11, 15, 16).
 In Drosophila, fly groups align activity rhythms and even shorten their natural rhythm if a short-period mutant is introduced (17).
-In mammals, the degus synchronize their activity patterns socially only if olfactory processing is present, indicating an underlying molecular mechanism (18).
+Degus (Octodon degus) synchronize their activity patterns socially only if olfactory processing is present, indicating an underlying molecular mechanism (18).
 A recent study showed that paired birds can restore rhythmic activity in an arrhythmic environment of constant light (19).
 Therefore, we need systematic studies of the impacts of social interactions under environmental pollutants.
 Our study aims to investigate whether social conditions alter the effects of ALAN.
 We predict based on the limited studies available investigating social circadian rhythms, that social interactions might mitigate the effects of this pervasive sensory pollutant.

 We exposed zebra finches (Taeniopygia guttata), a social diurnal model organism, to ALAN in both isolated and social conditions.
 We compared activity levels, circadian gene expression in the hypothalamus and liver, and melatonin of control and ALAN-exposed birds housed in isolated or social settings.
 We chose these metrics for a comprehensive analysis of clock changes responding to ALAN, aiming to explore core and peripheral mechanistic clock changes and their interactions.
 If social conditions provide circadian rescue, we predicted that circadian disruption, i.e., misalignment of gene-expression, physiology, and behavior with light-dark conditions, would be less in ALAN-exposed birds housed socially than in isolated conditions.
-Alternatively, ALAN could be a strong enough zeitgeber or stressor that the social context has no effect.
+Alternatively, ALAN could be a strong enough stressor that the social context has no effect.
 In this case, ALAN exposure would elicit similar responses regardless of social condition.
 Lastly, social context could amplify ALAN’s effects, prorogating them throughout the group, thereby leading to enhanced circadian disruption compared to isolated ALAN-exposed birds.

 Methods